kxrtiswithak/AcademySimulator/README.md

 ### Planning

-Much akin to Sprint 0, we created new user stories for the updated requirements.
-We had split up for this process as some requirements were still missing from the previous Sprint and tests still needed to be completed for the remainder of the code.
-We then spoke to the client to make certain that all the user stories were correct, clear and diverse enough.
+Similarly to sprint 0, we delegated requirements for individuals to work on creating user stories.
+As we were under a strong time constraint we had 3 of out team work on creating the user stories for these requirements and reviewing them.
+Once finalised by the rest of the team  we then began to work on the execution.

 ### Execution
+Similarly to the previous sprint we used branches to make the changes.
+Dividing the user stories among ourselves and working on branches together where the user stories were connected, allowed us to make changes easily without altering the final code until the changes were reviewed.
+Through pull requests we made sure there were no issues with merge conflicts.

 ### Review